 The amount of 44 375 SEK is the sum of 7,5 income price base amount (divided by 12), which is what the calculation is based on.

 As a new employee

 When entering into government employment, you select how this part is managed.
-You only need to select if you want to.
-If you do not make your own selection, the money is placed into a traditional insurance scheme without repayment cover with Kåpan Pensions (Kåpan Valbar).
+You only need to select if you wish to.
+If you do not make your own selection, the money is placed into a traditional insurance without repayment cover with Kåpan Pensioner called Kåpan Valbar.
 If you wish to change your selection, you may do so.
 To make a selection you can either download the PDF or order the form to your address.